 Having no more than 2 million inhabitants, the city is not overcrowded and offers a lot of nice sights for tourists to discover: many museums, palaces and squares, amazing architecture, contemporary sights of art and places to hang out and everything required in a modern life.
 That’s why a lot of students from all over the world love it.

-The Donau river gives a great value the overall city, and you can even take a boat trip from Vienna to Bratislava.
+The Donau river adds a great value to the city, and you can even take a boat trip from Vienna to Bratislava.
 These 2 are the closest European capital, at a distance of 60km from each other.

 Whenever I think about a multicultural city, Berlin is the first one to pop up.
-As many of the European Cities, Berlin’s history bears a long story, which may make you shed a tear or two.
+Like many other European Cities, Berlin’s history bears a long story, which may make you shed a tear or two.
 But unlike most cities, this one convinced the most people from all over the world to move there.

 The former communist city has become the home of so many different cultures, that it feels like a holiday every day.
 People are happy, enjoying the life, which the less fortuned couldn’t, and using the memorial monuments to never forget how lucky we all are to be alive.

 Berlin is that place where you can feel free, make new friends wherever you are and it teaches you to enjoy life and make the most out of it.
-But feelings like this cannot be express in words, you have to go and feel it yourself.
+But feelings like this cannot be express in words (see how traveller try to characterize Berlin in one word), you have to go and feel it yourself.
 Read some more about Berlin.

-Although Prague has quite a big share of tourists, from all over the world, maybe if you get up really early, you can get inside the Castle.
+Although Prague has many tourists strolling on its streets, if you get up really early, maybe you can get inside the Castle.

 But besides the constant roaming of the tourists, the city centre is amazing and I promise you will be fascinated by the towers of the city and the fingerprints of the architectural development, starting with the Romanesque buildings.
 The medieval core of the city has remained intact and is a delight for any observer.